Acerca De La Encuesta

 - Study design: The questions and invitation materials were refined with feedback from focus groups and online bulletin boards.

 - Study accessibility: Multiple participation options, including by rMove app, by web, or by phone enable people of Oregon to participate in the way that works for them.
-Additionally, the study is available by app in English or Spanish, or in Chinese, Russian, or Vietnamese through the call center.
+Additionally, the study is available in English, Spanish, Chinese, Russian, and Vietnamese.

 - Invitation Methods: Households across Oregon will be invited randomly so that all kinds of households will participate.